suchmememanyskill/CssLoader-ThemeDb/README.md

 - The author element describes the theme author.
 - An optional field `"version": "v1.0"` can be added.
 If no version field is found, the version defaults to `v1.0`.
 - The manifest version tells the CSS Loader which version of `themes.json` you are using.
 The current version is `2`.
+- An optional field `"description": ""` can be added to show a text description in the theme store.
 - The inject tab is a dictionary of relative CSS file paths as keys, and a list of tabs you want the CSS to be injected into.
 - The target field describes what part of the UI your theme themes.
 This is only useful for submitting a theme.
 The following options are available, but more can be added through creating an issue:
     - System-Wide